Samsung Electronics tips first annual profit fall in three years

 Samsung is talking up its internet of things-related businesses such as the smart home as the next big thing, while launching new quantum dot televisions and metal-body smartphones to boost earnings.
 But investors do not expect a profit surge from Samsung in the near term.

-"What Samsung needs to show under the new regime of Vice Chairman Jay Y. Lee is stabilization, and that includes earnings," HDC Asset Management fund manager Park Jung-hoon said ahead of Samsung's guidance.
+"What Samsung needs to show under the new regime of Vice Chairman Jay Y. Lee is stabilisation, and that includes earnings," HDC Asset Management fund manager Park Jung-hoon said ahead of Samsung's guidance.

 (Additional reporting by Kahyun Yang; Editing by Stephen Coates)